Air Illinois: Accidents and incidents

 In October 1983, Air Illinois Flight 710 flying between Chicago, Illinois and Carbondale, Illinois via Springfield, Illinois crashed in poor weather near Pinckneyville, Illinois.
 Three crew members and seven passengers lost their lives.

-Several weeks after the accident, the Federal Aviation Administration grounded the company and began official hearings into the accident.
-The cause was determined to be pilot error after the plane's generators failed two minutes after takeoff yet the crew elected to "push on" to their destination, crashing in a pasture when the plane lost all electrical power.
+Several weeks after the accident, with initial findings from the National Transportation Safety Board investigation of the deadly incident, the Federal Aviation Administration grounded the company, ordering it to update operations to meet minimal safety standards.
+The NTSB determined the cause to be pilot error after the plane's generators failed 90 seconds after takeoff from Springfield, with the crew electing to "push on" to Carbondale, crashing in a pasture when the plane lost all electrical power.